ValisoaAR/Hero_Realms_ProjetCpp/README.md

 Welcome,

-This is a simplified implementation of the card game Hero Realms, developed as part of a university C++ programming course.
+This is an implementation of the card game Hero Realms, developed as part of a university C++ programming course.